Written by Michael VanDerLaan and John VanDerLaan

 >115 mph | >270 yards | x-Stiff |

-A beginner or high handicapper can really play any shaft flex.
+A beginner or high handicap golfer can really play any shaft flex.
 As long as you are within one “flex” of your actual ideal, you will be fine.
 Somebody who should be playing stiff can “get away” with an x-stiff or a regular flex even if it’s not ideal, especially while learning, but could develop some bad habits playing with a senior flex club.

 People obsess over shaft flex a lot, but ultimately it’s just one factor in club fitting, and since there are absolutely no standards in the industry most of the labels aren’t even really meaningful (i.e. one company’s stiff could be another company’s regular or x-stiff).
 Just make sure you’re in the ballpark and get fitted once your handicap starts to come down or you hit a plateau in your development.